Certified-Everlasting Quantum NIZK Proofs: Technical Overview

 \subsection{Quantum-Efficient Protocol in the Shared EPR Model}

 Previously, we showed that generalizations of the Fiat-Shamir and hidden-bits paradigms to the CE-NIZK setting do not work, as they run into Theorem \ref{thm:del_res_imp}.
-Surprisingly, we observe that this impossibility does not apply to the shared EPR model where the prover and verifier are initialized with halves of polynomially-many EPR pairs.
-Such a model has recently garnered attention in the context of non-interactive MPC \cite{EC:ABKK23, C:BarKhuSri23} and NIZK for QMA \cite{C:BarKhuSri23, AC:MorYam22}.
+We observe that this impossibility does not apply to the shared EPR model where the parties are initialized with halves of polynomially-many EPR pairs.
+Such a model has recently garnered attention in the context of non-interactive MPC \cite{EC:ABKK23,C:BarKhuSri23} and NIZK for QMA \cite{C:BarKhuSri23,AC:MorYam22}.
 Recall that Theorem \ref{thm:del_res_imp} relies on the following idea: a prover could split the quantum proof the verifier is supposed to receive into two parts, one which passes certification while the other suffices for verification.
 Hence, the prover need only send the part which is required for verification.
-This then implies a statistically sound and statistically ZK proof.
+This then implies a statistically secure NIZK.
 In the EPR model, the prover cannot perform this ``split'' as it does not control the entire quantum proof state, since the verifier's EPR halves do not originate from the prover.

 Our observation has some similarities to the work of \cite{C:BarKhuSri23}, which separated the CRS and shared EPR models in the context of non-interactive randomized oblivious transfer.
 In our case, the separation between the models only applies to the aforementioned deletion-resistant protocols, as evident from our CRS feasibility result.
-However, we demonstrate that this difference is useful too, by constructing a protocol in the shared EPR model that is much more efficient in its use of quantum resources.
-Specifically, our protocol only involves performing computational or Hadamard basis single-qubit measurements of the EPR pairs, and classical computation otherwise.
-We now present a brief overview of our approach.
+However, we demonstrate that this difference is useful as well, by constructing a protocol in the shared EPR model that is much more efficient in its use of quantum resources.
+Specifically, our protocol only involves performing single-qubit computational or Hadamard basis measurements on the EPR halves, and classical computation otherwise.
+We proceed to describe our approach.